-- To determine the amount of coverage under the RSM Option, and to be sure the charges are within the usual and prevailing fee limits, use the CheckFirst predetermination program. - The Retiree Value Plus Option pays benefits based on the negotiated rate with the participating in-network surgeon.
+- To determine the amount of coverage under the RSM Option, and to be sure the charges are within the usual and prevailing fee limits, use the CheckFirst (Pre-Determination of Benefits) program. - The Retiree Value Plus Option pays benefits based on the negotiated rate with the participating in-network surgeon.
 Out-of-network fees under the Retiree Value Plus Option is based on the MNRP fee limits.